Getting your parcels through Customs

 - We recommend you add your name and address to the top left hand corner of your package.
 This will enable us to return your package should overseas customs authorities refuse it entry into their country.

-- Goods may be subject to customs charges and fees, dependent on the contents and value, which the recipient will be required to pay prior to the parcel being released.
+- Goods may be subject to customs charges and fees, dependent on the contents and value.

 - The customs authorities in the country of destination determine whether charges are due on imported goods and the thresholds applicable will vary in each country.

 - Isle of Man Post Office cannot advise as to what these charges may be, however the relevant foreign embassy or the customs administration of the overseas country should be able to assist on any customs related queries you may have.

 Customs declarations forms are required for all items travelling beyond the UK from Friday 1st January 2021.

 All items with contents up to the value of £270 must have a signed and dated customs declaration form (CN22) attached to the front.

 Any item sent with a value in excess of £270 must have a fully completed CN23 customs declaration form.
 This should be attached using the plastic wallet available from any Isle of Man Post Office counter.

 Both declaration forms are also available at your local Isle of Man Post Office counter.